-Research shows that children who are involved in quality early childhood education benefit in many ways, and that these benefits also extend to their family and the wider community.
+Research has shown that children who are involved in quality early childhood education benefit in many ways, and that these benefits also extend to their families and the wider community.
 Growing young children’s love of learning can be shared and enjoyed by parents, family, and communities.
 Parents play an important role in supporting their young children's learning.
-Mothers can help by sharing with the teachers/educators what they have noticed about their daughters doing at home, including reading, writing and mathematics with your child.
+Mothers can help by sharing with the teachers/educators what they have noticed about their daughters doing at home, including reading, writing and mathematics with their children.

-Al-Arqam Academy believes in partnership with parents to support our school mission; to provide a balanced learning experience for our students, that links their learning with real life.
-EYFS framework has seven areas of learning and development that must shape educational programs in early year’s settings.
-One of the prim areas in the Early Learning Goals is personal and social development.
-That specific goal involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behavior in groups; and to have confidence in their own abilities.
+At Al-Arqam Academy, we believe in partnering with parents to support our school's mission, which is to provide a balanced learning experience for our students that links their learning with real-life situations.
+One of the prime areas in the Early Learning Goals is personal and social development.
+That specific goal involves helping children develop a positive sense of themselves and others, form positive relationships, and develop respect for others.
+It also involves developing social skills and learning how to manage their feelings, understanding appropriate behavior in groups, and having confidence in their own abilities.

-In Al Arqam KG we believe that working in partnership with parents is a main factor to provide a high quality education that helps our students to develop a positive sense of them-selves by introducing our program.
+In Al Arqam Kindergarten, we believe that working in partnership with parents is a main factor in providing a high-quality education that helps our students to develop a positive sense of themselves by introducing our program.

 Parents of KG students can communicate with teachers and other staff in the KG through a variety of means:

-Phone: The KG has two dedicated landlines assigned for our use along with a mobile phone for emergencies.
-The mobile number is for messages only and will not be answered in order to keep the line open at all times.
-If you have an urgent issue and the landlines are busy you can message and we will respond to you as soon as possible.
-These numbers are listed in “Contact Us” Please note that phone messages will be given to teachers at the end of the day for them to respond to.
-If there is an emergency or urgent issue administrative staff will go directly to the class to do what is required.
+- Phone: The KG has two dedicated landlines in addition to the hotlines assigned for emergencies.
+If there is an urgent issue and the landlines are busy, parents can message, and we will respond as soon as possible.
+These numbers are listed in “Contact Us.”
+Please note that phone messages will be given to teachers at the end of the day for them to respond to.
+If there is an emergency or urgent issue, administrative staff will go directly to the class to do what is required.
 Teachers are asked not to accept phone calls during teaching times.

-Social Media: Al Arqam Academy has a Facebook and Twitter account, which we encourage you to follow.
-Our staff makes regular updates to these pages and this is a quick and easy way for you to be notified of events or news from the school.
+- Social media: Al Arqam Academy has a Facebook, Instagram, and Twitter account, which we encourage you to follow.
+Our staff makes regular updates to these pages, and this is a quick and easy way for you to be notified of events or news from the school.

-During the school year Al Arqam Academy arranges for special lectures and workshops for mothers.
-These are based on topics that moms have requested or as part of the Social Guidance department work.
+During the school year, Al Arqam Academy arranges special lectures and workshops for mothers to enhance awareness about early childhood education and other topics that foster the vision and mission of the academy.
+We also hold lectures based on topics that mothers have requested.
 We encourage you to attend whenever possible.

-- By taking an interest in what they are doing in school, for example asking them about their learning and about what happened in school that day
+- By taking an interest in what their children are doing in school, for example asking them about their learning and what happened in school that day.

 - By attending all Parent-Teacher meetings at school.

-- By making sure they eat a good diet (in particular that they eat a healthy breakfast before coming to school) and get a good night’s sleep.
+- By making sure their children eat a good diet (in particular that they eat a healthy breakfast before coming to school) and get a good night’s sleep.

 - By encouraging 100% attendance.